poltomo/hello/_posts/2024-05-20-saxpy-matvec-simd-openmp.md

-Its 4 times as fast because the SIMD vectors are 128 bits wide which is 4 fp32s.
+Its roughly 4 times as fast because the SIMD vectors are 128 bits wide which is 4 fp32s.

 ## SIMD intrinsics and OpenMP multithreading

-only use multithreading when you have a lot of data.
-Oftentimes, multithreading is not worth it.
-You can even slow down functions if memory access patterns are bad.
-Look up false sharing.
+multithreading is only worth it for large n.
+Here, I'm using just two threads.
+Be careful about bad memory access patterns and false sharing.
+That's not a concern in this case.

 ```python